-- Contact hours: 120 hours - Self-study hours: 300 hours
+Contact hours: 120 hoursSelf-study hours: 300 hours

+- Knowledge, cumulative exams: literature (books, articles, reader) and websites.
+Topics: SDGs, global justice, intercultural sensitivity, international HRM. - Performance: a group project.
+There are two varieties in this project: Students are participating in a joined COIL project with an international partner university.
+Different COIL projects will be setup by THUAS. - 2) Students themselves acquire an organisation as their client, who provides an HR related challenge concerning (I)CSR or SDG policy. - Assessment: professionally partake in a Deepening Conversation based on the portfolio put together during the semester.

+All materials will be made available to students through Brightspace.

+PD3: the international context

-Assessment EXAM01 Cumulative exams (knowledge) Grade (minimum 5.5) Individual part, individual grade CT1 Written Exam part 1 (20%) CT2 Written Exam part 2 (30%) CT3 Written Exam part 3 (50%) EXAM 02 Written exam resit (100%) EXAM 03 Performance Grade (minimum 5.5) Group and individual part, group grade EXAM 04 Assessment V (pass) / O (no pass) Individual part, individual grade international HRM.
-Performance: a group project.
-There are two varieties in the 1) Students are participating in a joined COIL project with international partner university.
-Different COIL projects with THUAS.
-2) Students themselves acquire an organisation as their corrovides an HR related challenge concerning (I)CSR or S Assessment: professionally partake in a Deepening Conversional partfolio put together during the semester. et with an cts will be setup by their client, who R or SDG policy.
-Conversation Course Material All materials will be made available to students through Brightspace.
-Course OutlinePD3: the international contextOne of the bigger themes in the four-year program Human Resource Management is the theme Professional Development.
-This theme is p each study year of the program, marked with PD1, PD2, PD3 and PD third year the scope of Professional Development 3 is the international of HRM.
-In this study year students deepen their competencies linked globalisation, internationalisation and Global Citizenship.
-And this is n because as a consequence of the globalisation and growing internation of activities of companies and organisations, the work of the HR profe changing rapidly and significantly. heme is part of 3 and PD4.
-In the ternational context ties linked to d this is needed, internationalisation The challenge Nowadays, companies and organisations are facing a lot of challenges.
+One of the bigger themes in the four-year program Human Resource Management is the theme Professional Development.
+This theme is part of each study year of the program, marked with PD1, PD2, PD3 and PD4.
+In the third year the scope of Professional Development 3 is the international context of HRM.
+In this study year students deepen their competencies linked to globalisation, internationalisation and Global Citizenship.
+And this is needed, because as a consequence of the globalisation and growing internationalisation of activities of companies and organisations, the work of the HR professional is changing rapidly and significantly.

+The challenge

+Nowadays, companies and organisations are facing a lot of challenges.
 They have to sustain themselves in an environment that is becoming more and more international.
 Furthermore, (international) corporate social responsibility ((I)CSR) is no longer non-optional.
 The Sustainable Development Goals (SDGs) of the United Nations impose an obligation to internationally operating organisations and companies to contribute to this.
 The Hague University of Applied Sciences has also associated itself to the SDGs, and embeds a great deal of attention to it in its education.

+Competencies

-LearningCompetenciesOutcomesPD3 contributes to the development of the following HRM competencies:
+PD3 contributes to the development of the following HRM competencies:

-- LOO-HRM competence 1: Working from a professional attitude and from personal leadership. - LOO-HRM competence 2: Developing, implementing and evaluating policy in an organisational - Developing, implementing and evaluating policy in an organisational and social context.
-LOO-HRM competence 3: - LOO-HRM competence 3: Initiating, facilitating and implementing change processes in organisations and other partnerships.
+- LOO-HRM competence 1: Working from a professional attitude and from personal leadership. - LOO-HRM competence 2: Developing, implementing and evaluating policy in an organisational and social context. - LOO-HRM competence 3: Initiating, facilitating and implementing change processes in organisations and other partnerships.